pranayvb/VulnHunt-Linux-System-Security-Assessment-and-Privilege-Escalation/README.md

 # **VulnHunt: Linux System Security Assessment and Privilege Escalation**

-This repository contains the project report and related findings for the ENPM695 – Secure Operating System** course at the University of Maryland, taught and supervised by **Prof. Ido Dubrawsky**.
+This repository contains the project report and related findings for the ENPM695 – Secure Operating System course at the University of Maryland, taught and supervised by Prof. Ido Dubrawsky.
 Our team, A2DSP, conducted an in-depth vulnerability assessment on a Linux virtual machine to evaluate its security posture and analyze potential security risks.

 **Project Team Members**
 - Aashrut Pant